“You catch more flies with honey than vinegar”English proverb

 So, how do you write compelling headlines that attract readers?

-Here are 7 tips to help you write better headlines:
+Here are 7 tips to help you write better and more compelling headlines:

 1. Make them emotional with positive and happy thoughts